kvaintr/lw-villains/README.md

 It's difficult to find multiaccounting with logs only.
 Some accounts raise questions with similar activites, but it's not easy to identify their relation from first view: you start doubting if it's a normal behaviour for multiple players or if there is one person to whom this behaviour is typical.
 In the section 9 I provide an example of several accounts that might belong (or might not) to one person and explain why I find these accounts suspicous.

+While I am completly sure about the multiaccount player in section 6, my observations in section 9 make me wonder if there are indeed that many multiaccounts or I have a wrong perception of the human behaviour.
+I find the activity of the observed players very confusing.

 It's hard to believe that such big prizes attracted only a couple multiaccount users: getting $1000 per account for 2 weeks of low time consuming labor every day is very attrective to cheaters.
 I strongly encourage to investigate multiaccounting as I tend to belive there might be a lot of them among top 61 at least.

 ## 1. kava1uh8h4m0cqq6tnyj255mkj0s8s9vfe2kq6a2s8u